eBollow05/vcard-downloads/README.md

 -
 - If you don't want to display the download link on [JetEngine listing items](https://crocoblock.com/widgets/listing-grid/), remove [these lines of code](https://github.com/eBollow05/vcard-downloads/blob/main/main.js#L19-L28)

-To add the download link functionality to your page, use:
+To add the download link functionality, use:

 - for single post page
 - for [JetEngine listing item](https://crocoblock.com/widgets/listing-grid/) of single post